Doublevil/scbspeedrun/README.md

 In this section, you will find links to individual pages that each describe the different strats that speedrunners use to complete a level.

 ### Quick note about the format

+**WARNING: The level strat pages contain an animated image for every strat.
+These files can be quite heavy (up to 70MB), especially on the longer levels.
+Please be aware that your browser will automatically download these heavy files when you browse the pages.**

 The format of every page will always follow the same structure:
 - Title of the level